cncf/memorials/dan-kohn.md

 Dan was very supportive, I could see that in the open source community, he helped to shape a huge healthy ecosystem, Fluentd won't be the same without CNCF and his help...

 He will be definitely missed, his labor in this world has ended and now I am sure he is in a 'higher' level of life.
 His time in this world made a positive impact on many people, and that is priceless.

+## Mark Atwood

+I honestly cannot remember when I first met Dan.
+He was one of those people that seemed to be everywhere, helping with everything, at every Linux Foundation project and event.

+He was a force for good and a force for improvement, and I will miss working with him.